atomisthq/docs/docs/automations/slack.md

 };
 ```

-With the following, you're preparing a [command handler][command]  and its parameter to be
+With the following, you're preparing a [command handler](commands.md)  and its parameter to be
 bound to the button.
 This example uses the `SearchStackOverflow`
 command handler from the Atomist [blog series](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).